 Day 8: Half Hitch

-The half hitch can be used as a friction (Day 2), combined into a lock (Day 4) and many more complex hitches use the half hitch as one of their building blocks.
+Many complex hitches use the half hitch as a building block.
+We used it as a friction in Day 2 and combined it into a lock in Day 4.
 Because of its simplicity, the half hitch is a powerful tool to create structure and beautiful patterns.
-For example, a series of half hitches on a limb form a quick ladder tie, or use it to change direction to create a zig zag pattern.
+A series of half hitches on a limb form a quick ladder tie, and using it to change direction creates a zig-zag pattern.
 Looking at its use in macrame and knitting is very inspiring to create new ties.

-Half hitches are a great way to add structure to a tie but it requires that tension is maintained in order to keep it’s grip.
+Half hitches are a great way to add structure to a tie but it requires maintained tension in order to keep its grip.

-Here we are are using the half hitch as described in ABOK 2490.
-For more knot geeking, the Ashley Book of Knots is an excellent resource to explore the difference between the overhand, single hitch, the half hitch, and the half knot.
-They are all basic components of knot work.
+Here we are using the half hitch as described in ABOK 2490.
+For more knot geeking, the Ashley Book of Knots is an excellent resource to explore the different variations and combinations of this hitch and many others.

-An armbinder is a tie that brings the two arms parallel in the back and is also known as strappado.
-This is a great way to try both the ladder structure and the zig zag pattern.
+A strappado is a tie that brings the two arms parallel in the back.
+It is also known as armbinder.
+This is a great way to try both the ladder structure and the zig-zag pattern.

-Safety tip: When tying on the arms, make sure the rope is slightly loose to avoid nerve compression.
-For most people this arm position will be hard to maintain, be ready to untie quickly if needed.
+When tying on the arms, make sure the rope is slightly loose to avoid nerve compression.
+For most people, this arm position will be hard to maintain, be ready to untie quickly if needed.

 Dreamcatcher Leg Tie

 Dreamcatchers are an amazing inspiration, this Native American tradition has a huge variety of beautiful patterns to study.
-The classic basic pattern only use half hitches and is quite easy to tie.
+The classic basic pattern only uses half hitches and is quite easy to tie.

-Create a tie with zig zag or dreamcatcher pattern to drill half hitches.
+Create a tie with a zig-zag or dreamcatcher pattern to drill half hitches in different directions.

 - There are no unnecessary twists in the rope